Southern California Fusion

-Southern California Fusion were an American soccer team, founded in 2006, which competed in the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid until 2007 when, despite being the reigning NPSL champions, the franchise chose to leave the league.
+Southern California San Diego Fusion were an American soccer team, founded in 2006, which competed in the National Premier Soccer League (NPSL), the fourth division of the American Soccer Pyramid until 2007 when, despite being the reigning NPSL champions, the franchise chose to leave the league.

 In 2007, the team played their home matches at Aviara Park in the city of Carlsbad, California, 35 miles north of downtown San Diego.
 The team's colors were black, red, white and gold.

 The team also fielded an indoor team from 2004 to 2011 in the Premier Arena Soccer League.